Prices from £13.95

 If you abruptly stop taking finasteride, it is likely your hair loss will resume at the rate before you began treatment.
 Furthermore, you may lose hairs which have grown during the course of taking Finasteride.
 Before stopping treatment, you should speak to your doctor.

-The effects of Finasteride, which are the strengthening of hair follicles and the regrowth of hair, were successful in over 90% of patients who took Finasteride daily.
-For the cessation of hair loss, Finasteride is proven to be very effective.
+The effects of Finasteride, which include strengthening of hair follicles and regrowth of hair, were successful in over 90% of patients who took Finasteride daily.
+For the cessation of hair loss, finasteride has been proven to be highly effective.

-While there is no specific instruction on what time to take Finasteride, it is important to take Finasteride 1mg at the same time every day.
+While there is no specific instruction on the optimal time to take Finasteride, it is essential to take 1mg of Finasteride at the same time every day.
 If you often forget when to take your medication, take it as soon as you remember.
 Consider putting a reminder on your phone to remind you when to take your medicine next.

 No, women should not take Finasteride.
-Finasteride is only intended to treat hair loss in men, commonly referred to as male pattern baldness, and should not be used to treat alopecia in women.
+Finasteride is only intended for the treatment of hair loss in men, commonly referred to as male pattern baldness, and should not be used to treat alopecia in women.

-For women who are experiencing hair loss, Minoxidil may be more suitable.
-Minoxidil is available over-the-counter under the brand Regaine.
+For women experiencing hair loss, Minoxidil may be a more suitable option.
+Minoxidil is available over the counter under the brand Regaine.

 While Finasteride and Minoxidil are both used to treat hair loss, there are some key differences between them.

-Firstly, Minodixil - sold under the Regaine brand - is an over-the-counter treatment, whilst Finasteride is only available on prescription.
+Firstly, Minodixil, sold under the Regaine brand, is an over-the-counter treatment, whereas Finasteride is only available by prescription.

-Minoxidil is a topical treatment which is applied directly to the scalp, and is safe to use by women.
+Minoxidil is a topical treatment that is applied directly to the scalp and is safe for women to use.

-If you are unsure which hair lass treatment is most suitable for you, speak to your doctor.
+If you are unsure which hair loss treatment is most suitable for you, speak to your doctor.

 No, you should not take Finasteride while using Regaine.
-You should only use a single hair loss treatment at a time.
+You should use only one hair loss treatment at a time.

 If you are unsure which hair loss treatment is suitable for you, speak to your doctor.